 Unpatched, years-old vulnerabilities in networking devices have allowed a noxious malware to infect thousands of AT&T customers in the U.S., a new report from a Chinese cybersecurity company claims.
-The malware basically functions as a backdoor, one that could allow an attacker to penetrate networks, steal data, and other unsavory activity.
+The malware basically functions as a backdoor, one that could allow an attacker to penetrate networks, steal data, and engage in other unsavory activity.

 The unfortunate infections were recently uncovered by researchers with security firm Qihoo 360 after they infiltrated a previously unknown botnet and discovered that it had targeted at least 5,700 U.S.-based AT&T subscribers.
 (Botnets are networks of malware-infected devices that can be controlled by one centralized party; they are often used to conduct cyberattacks or engage in other, coordinated criminal activity.)

 In this particular case, the malware in question appears to have seeped into users’ enterprise network edge devices via a bug that was originally discovered back in 2017.
 Edge devices, which help businesses connect their networks to ISPs (in this case, AT&T), are common targets for malware infection and cyberattacks.

 The affected devices are EdgeMarc Enterprise Session Border Controllers, produced by Ribbon Communications (formerly named Edgewater), which are commonly used by smaller and mid-sized businesses to manage and secure internal communications—like voice and video-call.

 The malware compromised these controllers via a bug, tracked as CVE-2017-6079, for which a patch was ostensibly issued way back in 2018, Ars Technica reports.
 However, if users never patched this security flaw, it would have left them open to a whole lot of trouble indeed.